Traveling To India with Kids: Family-Friendly Activities We Loved in New Delhi

 🇮🇳 India Gate – New Delhi

-India Gate is the perfect place to stretch your legs, especially in the cooler evening hours.
+Speaking of India Gate, it’s the perfect place to stretch your legs, especially in the cooler evening hours.
 Families gather here to enjoy snacks, fly kites, and let their kids play in the open lawns.
 I never leave without grabbing a Quality Walls ice cream.

 Whether it’s your first visit or a homecoming with little ones, New Delhi is full of possibilities for family travel.
 With some thoughtful planning, a relaxed schedule, and a bit of curiosity, traveling through Delhi with kids becomes more than manageable – it becomes unforgettable.